zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

 ....
 ````

-In a regular upgrade situation, you can now check whether or not there are blocking issues with regards to your upgrade.
-The step executed here is basically the same as running the preupgrade.jar manually or through the DBUA.
+In a typical upgrade situation, you can now check whether or not there are blocking issues concerning your upgrade.
+The step executed here is the same as running the preupgrade.jar manually or through the DBUA.

 In this hands-on lab, no changes are required so we can continue with the actual upgrade process.